stefania11/portfolio/_pages/resume.md

 * Women to Watch in Science, Women at the frontier, 2016

 ### Service
-* Chair for IDC 2021 Conference - Work in Progress Track
+* Chair for [IDC 2021 Conference](https://idc.acm.org/2021/) - Work in Progress Track
 * Reviewer for CHI, IDC, CSCW, Fablearn from 2018-Present
-* Volunteer with Diversity Initiative supporting Bipoc graduate applicants
+* Volunteer with Diversity Initiative supporting BIPOC graduate applicants
 * Member of the UW Computer Science Care Committee

 ### Skills